John Lowell Gardner Chrysanthemum Installation

 THE GROWING PROCESS

-This display has a lot of history behind it, as Isabella grew many chrysanthemum varieties on her Brookline estate, Green Hill, and won awards at the Massachusetts Horticultural Society’s Autumn Show.
-A pink-tinged chrysanthemum variety was even named after Isabella.
+This rambunctious display has deep historical roots and has brightened the autumn Courtyard since Isabella lived in the Palace.
+The Museum’s founder grew many chrysanthemum varieties herself on her Brookline estate, Green Hill, and won awards at the Massachusetts Horticultural Society’s Autumn Show.
+A pink-tinged chrysanthemum variety was even named after Isabella, and a buttery yellow variety that paints the display, ‘Gloria,’ is a direct descendant of one of her plants.

-Native to East Asia and northeastern Europe, this flowering herb was believed to hold the power of life has been cultivated for medicine in China for over three thousand years.
-Chrysanthemums arrived in Japan in the eighth century.
-Cultivation of the flower was initially only permitted in the gardens of emperors and nobility.
+Native to East Asia and northeastern Europe, this flowering herb believed to hold the power of life has been cultivated for medicine in China for over 3,000 years.
+From China, migrating Buddhist monks are said to have brought the chrysanthemum to Japan as early as the 5th century.

-Gardner horticulturists trained with a Japanese Chrysanthemum Master in the ogiku technique many decades ago.
-Since then, the practice has been passed down through the department’s generations through both oral history and hands-on observation.
+Decades ago, Gardner horticulturists trained with a Japanese Chrysanthemum Master in the ogiku technique.
+Since then, the practice has been passed down the department’s generations through both oral history and hands-on observation.
 To learn more about the rich history of chrysanthemums at the Museum, read this blog by horticulturist Jenny Pore:

 A close up of a flower with line line petals.